tutanck/Ariana/README.md

         asc: !true
       }
     });
-    /*use the the grand parent component's callback*/ lisa.parent.log(
+    /*use the the grandparent component's callback*/
+    lisa.parent.log(
       "Jeez...
 Main.jsx component's 'log' callback has been called."
     ); //it could be possible to do lisa.parent.parent.[...].log()